mvolkmann/MyUnixEnv/notes/GoNotes.md

 - without using `go` the call is synchronous
 - with using `go` the call is asynchronous
 - the `main` function runs in a goroutine
+- to get the number of currently running goroutines, call `runtime.NumGoRoutine()`
+- to get the number of CPUs in the computer, call `runtime.NumCPU()`
+  - may be useful to decide at runtime how many goroutines to start
 - goroutines share memory, so access should be synchronized
 - `time.Sleep(duration)` pauses the current goroutine for the given duration
   - duration is in nanoseconds (1 nanosecond = 1,000,000 milliseconds)